jondgoodwin/progling/content/post/reference-lifecycle.md

 region, having different aliasing and de-referencing behavior (but no allocate behavior).

+When might we experience a compile-time error when copying a reference?

+- **Type unsafety**.
+  The receiving binding need not have exactly the same type signature as the reference, so long as the coercion is safe.
+For example, a `uni` reference may be coerced to any other permission.
+Most permissions will safely coerce to `const`.
+  The region must be the same (unless we are doing a borrow, which is described below).
+  The value type may often be coerced to a safe supertype.
+  If the coercion is unsafe, a compiler error results.

+- **Data Race unsafety**.
+If the receiver enables a reference to be accessible by another thread, a compile-time error results when the reference's permission does not permit thread sending.

+- **Move unsafety**.
+If there is no graceful way to freeze the source variable for a moved reference, a compile-time error is generated.

 Note that storing a copied/moved value into a variable that has been frozen due to a move or borrow, effectively unfreezes that variable.